-MAGNESIUM - HEALTH BENEFITS, DEFICIENCY SYMPTOMS, CAUSES AND RISK FACTORS, GUIDE TO BEST FORMS OF MAGNESIUM AND MAGNESIUM RICH-FOODS
+MAGNESIUM - HEALTH BENEFITS, DEFICIENCY, MAGNESIUM RICH-FOODS AND GUIDE TO BEST FORMS OF MAGNESIUM

 Magnesium is a vital mineral for the human body, quietly working behind the scenes as a true unsung hero.
 It supports almost every aspect of our health, participating in more than 300 essential enzymatic reactions and influencing approximately 80% of the body’s known metabolic functions.